verath/hacky-easter-2019/04-Disco2/README.md

 > This year, we dance outside, yeaahh!
 [See here.](disco2.html)

-This challenge seems to be completely client side, so lets download the disco2.html file so we can more easily edit it.
+This challenge seems to be completely client side, so let's download the disco2.html file so we can more easily edit it.
 A simple `<base>` element makes all the relative links work.
 Oh, and disable the sound too.